sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

-By default, the hdblcm configfile will be created dynamically in each run, as follows: After the role has found the hdblcm command or extracted the SAP HANA SAR file, it will call the hdblcm command with the option `dump_configfile_template` to create a configfile template, which will then be converted into a Jinja2 configfile template according to the following rules: For each hdblcm parameter, the value will be either the value of the role variable prepended by the role name and an underscore, or a default (if present in the hdblcm configfile template).
+By default, the hdblcm configfile will be created dynamically in each run, as follows: After the role has found the hdblcm command or extracted the SAP HANA SAR file, it will call the hdblcm command with the option `--dump_configfile_template` to create a configfile template, which will then be converted into a Jinja2 configfile template according to the following rules: For each hdblcm parameter, the value will be either the value of the role variable prepended by the role name and an underscore, or a default (if present in the hdblcm configfile template).